michelou/dotty-pandoc/docs/docs/reference/other-new-features/indentation.md

 end IndentWidth
 ```

-### Settings and Rewrites
+## Settings and Rewrites

 Significant indentation is enabled by default.
-It can be turned off by giving any of the options `-no-indent`, `-old-syntax` and `-language:Scala2`.
+It can be turned off by giving any of the options `-no-indent`, `-old-syntax` and `-source 3.0-migration`.
 If indentation is turned off, it is nevertheless checked that indentation conforms to the logical program structure as defined by braces.
 If that is not the case, the compiler issues a warning.

 The Scala 3 compiler can rewrite source code to indented code and back.
 When invoked with options `-rewrite -indent` it will rewrite braces to